-- German electronic health card: five-year contract with the Gematik. - Atos Worldline operates France Loisirs new automated order service based on voice recognition. - KPN: new three-year contract with KPN to be the System Integrator for Enterprise Application Integration and Delivery Orchestration. - British Petroleum: contract extension for card transaction processing services, including credit, debit, loyalty, fuel and charge cards, as well as manual voucher processing.
+- > German electronic health card: five-year contract with the Gematik. - Atos Worldline operates France Loisirs new automated order service based on voice recognition: to develop, host and operate its new automated telephone order service. - KPN: new three-year contract with KPN to be the System Integrator for Enterprise Application Integration and Delivery Orchestration. - British Petroleum: contract extension for card transaction processing services, including credit, debit, loyalty, fuel and charge cards, as well as manual voucher processing.